Could a tiny zap to the head beat anxiety? military tests new device

 Summary

-This study tests whether a device called Alpha-Stim, which sends a tiny electrical current through the ears (cranial electrotherapy stimulation or CES), can reduce anxiety symptoms in 200 active-duty military and Department of Defense beneficiaries.
-Participants receive either real CES or a sham (placebo) device to see if it works better than a fake treatment.
-The goal is to find a drug-free way to help service members feel calmer and improve readiness.
+This study tests whether a device called CES (cranial electrotherapy stimulation) can reduce anxiety symptoms in 200 active-duty military members and their families.
+Participants receive either real CES or a sham (placebo) device to see if the gentle electrical pulses truly help.
+The goal is to find a safe, drug-free way to improve mental health and military readiness.

 Disclaimer